Why Commodity WiFi Sensors Fail at Multi-Person Gait Identification: A Systematic Analysis Using ESP32: Methods

-We collected CSI data using commodity ESP32 WiFi sensors operating at 5~GHz with IEEE 802.11n protocol.
-Each ESP32 provides CSI amplitude measurements across $k=3$ antennas and $m=52$ OFDM subcarriers after removing null and guard subcarriers from the original 64-subcarrier system~\cite{Hern2006:Lightweight}.
-The CSI data matrix is $\mathbf{X} \in \mathbb{R}^{n \times 52 \times 3}$, where $n$ denotes time samples.
-We conducted seven experimental scenarios (A--G) across two environments: controlled laboratory (Lab) and realistic classroom (Classroom), with 1--10 people and 30--80 walking trials per scenario.
+WiFi channel state information (CSI) is collected using commodity ESP32 devices operating in the 5~GHz band under IEEE 802.11n.
+For each packet, each ESP32 reports CSI amplitude measurements from $k=3$ antennas over $m=52$ information-bearing orthogonal frequency-division multiplexing (OFDM) subcarriers, obtained after removing the null and guard subcarriers from the original 64-subcarrier system~\cite{Hern2006:Lightweight}.